 Some liturgical celebrations at Sunday Masses take place to mark stages in the candidates faith journey.
 The climax is at the Easter Vigil when baptism, confirmation and first Communion are conferred, after which the group continues to meet for a few weeks, finishing with a celebration before Pentecost.

-If you would like to be part of that process or know of someone who may be interested in becoming a member of our Church, then please do get sign up through the link above by the image, or if you have queries please contact the course coordinator Jan Burr through the form above.
+If you would like to be part of that process or know of someone who may be interested in becoming a member of our Church, then please do get sign up via the form above, or if you have queries please contact the course coordinator Jan Burr through the form above.
 If you're not baptised or confirmed or are a member of another Christian denomination - then the RCIA would be able to help.
 R.C.I.A (Rite of Christian Initiation for Adults) is a process for welcoming new members into the Roman Catholic Church.
 It Prepares Adults for Baptism, Confirmation, First Communion through Teaching Discussion and Prayer.